 Libraries and Tools Used

 I worked on the game on my Linux workstation and my laptop (Macbook Pro).
-While working on my latop I used Virtualbox to run Crunchbang linux.
-All the game assets were created and edited under Linux.
+The following tools were used:

 - libGDX - without this great library the game would not have been possible.
 It nicely abstracts away a lot of the pain of dealing with Android for game programming.